 The Group avails of letters of credit (LC) and TR lines with local banks to finance its purchases of inventories (see Note 8).
-These short-term trust receipts bear interests based on prevailing market interest rates at an average of 6.50% per annum in 2013, 2012 and 2011.
+These short-term trust receipts bear interests based on prevailing market interest rates at an average of 6% per annum 2014 and 2013

 The Group is required by the banks to maintain certain collaterals for the credit line facility provided to the Group for working capital requirements.
-The collaterals are in the form of compensating deposits and a surety of a stockholder (see Notes 10 and 25.6).
+The collaterals are in the form of compensating deposits and a surety of a stockholder (see Notes 10 and 25.5).